Ada-Developers-Academy/core-lightning-talks/unit-2-lightning-talks/unit-2-talk.instructor.md

 1. Define Internet cabling and ISP
 1. Define modem and router, compare modem and router
 1. Describe the four layers of internet: Application, transport, network, link
-1. Define web hosting
 1. Define web servers and packets
 1. Define IP Addresses (IPv4)
 1. Define bandwidth
 1. Define firewalls
+1. Define web hosting
 1. Define DNS
 1. Define shell scripting
 1. Define UML

 ## Present after Building an API in Flask:

-1. Describe how to use views/templates in Flasks
+1. Describe how to use views/templates in Flask
 1. Define principles of web design: Usability, readability, accessibility
 1. Define what a Site Map is and how to use one
 1. Define what Wireframes are and how to use them